society-for-the-blind/slate2-proposal/slate2_proposal.md

 The advantages and disadvantages boil down to the main beliefs that

   * **open source is not free**[@https://www.americanexpress.com/us/small-business/openforum/articles/the-open-source-conundrum-3-benefits-and-drawbacks-to-consider/;@https://jaxenter.com/think-open-source-software-free-think-131436.html;@https://crowdsourcedtesting.com/resources/pros-cons-open-source-software/;@http://thevarguy.com/open-source-application-software-companies/reasons-organizations-opt-not-use-open-source-software]

   * **open source is cheaper to build**[@https://www.americanexpress.com/us/small-business/openforum/articles/the-open-source-conundrum-3-benefits-and-drawbacks-to-consider/;@http://entrepreneurhandbook.co.uk/open-source-software/;@https://crowdsourcedtesting.com/resources/pros-cons-open-source-software/;@roads-and-bridges,@osmovement].

 These are not dichotomous statements though and categorization of their supporting arguments mostly depend on the scope of the adopting organization and the parties involved in making their case.
 They both argue that open source code can obtained for free (in the monetary sense) and there are hidden costs but they disagree on the extent.

 The most cited arguments:

-  *
+  * **Security**

+    Proponents of open source believe in [Linus' Law](https://en.wikipedia.org/wiki/Linus%27s_Law)[@bazaar]: open source project are more widely available to the publicand more eyes mean higher chances to discover a (security) bug.

+   Although this statement has not been proved by any major research and it relies on questionable assumptions.[@http://www.zdnet.com/article/six-open-source-security-myths-debunked-and-eight-real-challenges-to-consider/] The most widely publicized open source vulnerability was the OpenSSL Heartbleed bug[@http://heartbleed.com/] but the causes leading up to it are more complex than a simple oversight.[^footnote-heartbleed].
+Security issues tend to be disclosed almost as soon as they are discovered though, as opposed to proprietary bugs.

-The most comprehensive source regarding this topic is the report titled "Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure"[@roads-and-bridges] written by Nadia Eghbal for the [Ford Foundation](http://www.fordfoundation.org)[^footnote-cc_license].
-It gives a quick overview, brushes up on the advantages and the bulk of the report provides details about the hidden costs of open source, current challenges, dangers to avoid and recommendations for the future.
+[^footnote-heartbleed]: The report titled "Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure"[@roads-and-bridges] written by Nadia Eghbal for the [Ford Foundation](http://www.fordfoundation.org)[^footnote-cc_license] gives an extensive treatment of the issue and open source infrastructure in general.
+(See chapters "Introduction" and "The hidden costs of ignoring infrastructure".)

-[^footnote-cc_license]: Licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+    Opponents argue that "proprietary programs whose code is closed cannot be as easily inspected by malicious hackers who are looking for security holes to exploit"[@http://thevarguy.com/open-source-application-software-companies/reasons-organizations-opt-not-use-open-source-software].

+    Proprietary software is most often tied to business interests and therefore withhold disclosure for certain period of time or entirely until revealed by a leak.
+Examples include the Equifax breach[@https://www.wired.com/story/equifax-breach-no-excuse/], Yahoo breach[@https://techcrunch.com/2017/10/03/yahoo-says-all-3b-accounts-were-impacted-by-2013-breach-not-1b-as-thought/] or a Microsoft breach that remained undisclosed since 2013[@https://ca.reuters.com/article/technologyNews/idCAKBN1CM0D0-OCATC].
+The exploits could have been easily prevented because the open source projects, that the proprietary solutions were building upon, had their security holes already patched but these haven't been applied due to neglect.[@https://jaxenter.com/think-open-source-software-free-think-131436.html] Aside from business misconducts, the "United States National Institute of Standards and Technology (NIST) specifically recommends against using closed source as a way to secure the software (i.e. “security through obscurity”)"[@https://www.efrontlearning.com/blog/2012/04/open-source-and-the-security-through-obscurity-fallacy.html], and they state, “system security should not depend on the secrecy of the implementation or its components” [@https://csrc.nist.gov/publications/detail/sp/800-123/final].

+    A recent (10/16/2017) WPA2 weakness[@https://www.krackattacks.com/] proves that security flaws sometimes stem from accepted industry standards therefore any correct implementation would be affected, regardless of open source or proprietary product.

 ### 2.3.5 Commercial versus proprietary software